material-components/material-components-web/packages/mdc-theme/README.md

 The Material Design color system can be used to create a color scheme that reflects your brand or style.

+The colors in this module are derived from three theme colors:

+* Primary: the primary color used in your application, applies to a number of UI elements.
+* Secondary: the secondary color used in your application, applies to a number of UI elements.
+(Previously called "accent".)
+* Background: the background color for your application, aka the color on top of which your UI is drawn.
+*
+and five text styles:

+* Primary: used for most text
+* Secondary: used for text which is lower in the visual hierarchy
+* Hint: used for text hints, such as those in text fields and labels
+* Disabled: used for text in disabled components and content
+* Icon: used for icons
+> A note about Primary and Secondary, don't confuse primary/secondary color with primary/secondary text.
+The former refers to the primary/secondary theme color that is used to establish a visual identity and color many parts of your application.
+The latter refers to the style of text that is most prominent (low opacity, high contrast), and used to display most content.

 ## Design & API Documentation

 <ul class="icon-list">